zirne/meeting-bingo/README.md

 # meeting-bingo
 This is a bingo board app in Javascript and CSS.
-It's pretty simple and you could argue that every function being public is messy, but it's solid and it works
+It's pretty simple and you could argue that every function being public is messy, but it's solid and it works.

+Live demo can be found at [avgaalla.nu](https://avgaalla.nu)

 # Deployment
-Deploy by copying sourcefiles into webroot, and download dependencies accordingly.
-No backend required.
+Deploy by placing sourcefiles into directory served by a web server.
+No backend required and all external dependencies are fetched from CDN.

 # Deployment (Third party sites)